ELRabito/ExilePlayerCargoSavingFixes/README.md

 4. Change the datatype for the backpack field in the player table from VARCHAR to TEXT inside your SQL database.
- - This can be done by running this SQL query
+ - This can be done by running this SQL query.

         alter table player modify column backpack text;

-- Or with HeidiSQL (https://www.heidisql.com/) etc (You can also just run the query there).
+- Or with HeidiSQL (https://www.heidisql.com/) etc.
+- You can also just run the query there.

   ![grafik](https://github.com/user-attachments/assets/090038ea-b140-408f-b0e9-aa1390014bbc)

 5. Run the SQL query (Depending on your MsSQL server version) from ExilePlayerCargoSaving_SQL_Fixes.sql to update the backpack column to the new data format.

-6. Done !
+6. Done!
 Nothing more needed.